Martiul/Crypto-Tax-Calculator/README.md

     * Profit/loss of a transaction between cryptocurrency is calculated by selling the currency used at the current rate in a native currency

 *   No Indication of Value in Fiat
-    * API requests made to obtain the value in fiat
+    * API requests are made to [CryptoCompare](https://min-api.cryptocompare.com/) to obtain the value in fiat

 *   Determining Exchange Rates
-    * API requests made to obtain exchange rates
+    * API requests are made to [CryptoCompare](https://min-api.cryptocompare.com/) to obtain the exchange rate

  ## Sample Scenario
  Joe is looking to buy some cryptocurrency.
 In September he opens an account on Quadriga and decides to buy about 1 ETH